oasis-tcs/openc2-oc2ls/oc2ls.md

 **Usage Notes:**

-* A Producer may send a query command containing an empty list of features to determine if a Consumer is responding to commands (a heartbeat command), or to generate idle traffic to keep a connection to a Consumer from being closed due to inactivity (a keepalive command).
-An active Consumer will return an empty response to this command, minimizing the amount of traffic used to perform heartbeat / keepalive functions.
+* A Producer may send a query command containing an empty list of features to determine if a Consumer is responding to commands (a heartbeat command), or to generate idle traffic to keep a connection to a Consumer from being closed due to inactivity (a keep-alive command).
+An active Consumer will return an empty response to this command, minimizing the amount of traffic used to perform heartbeat / keep-alive functions.

 #### 3.4.1.7 File
 **_Type: File (Map)_**